Effects of COPD

 How do you know if you have pneumonia?

 - shortness of breath that seems to get worse

-- a sudden inability to catch a breath
+- sudden inability to catch your breath

 - feeling congested for more than a few days